 Kid-Friendly- Dinner rolls are a great recipe to make with your kids.
 They'll love getting their hands dirty and helping you in the kitchen.

-Great for Parties- These delicious pumpkin dinner rolls are perfect for Halloween parties, Thanksgiving family get-togethers, or other fall-themed events.
+Great for Parties- These delicious pumpkin dinner rolls are perfect for Halloween parties, Thanksgiving dinners, or other fall-themed events.

 - Mixing Bowls

 - Pastry Brush

 - Measuring Cups and Spoons